 At our core, we take immense pride in being the sole registered tour operator in Kenya that has masterfully transformed a van into a tailor-made safari camping vehicle.
 This unique offering enables you to transcend the limitations of a conventional campsite and embrace an experience that knows no boundaries.

-Our campervans are designed to accommodate up to 2 people.
+Our campervans are designed to accommodate up to 2 people but a couple with a young infant can also fit.
 We converted a long-base Toyota Hiace van into a stylish, comfortable and fully-furnished camper.
 It’s equipped with all the modern amenities you need to make your stay in Kenya as enjoyable and convenient as possible.

 Before starting to rent it out, we went on more than 10 camping safaris on different safari destinations in Kenya including the Aberdares, Lake Nakuru, Amboseli, and Masai Mara.
 When designing our camper vehicle, we considered all the basic things you need to sustain a long stay on the road as you hop from one safari destination to another.
 We have significantly improved our campervans to include new safety features, such as an extra fire extinguisher and a mechanized water dispenser.